meagmohit/EEG-Datasets/README.md

 * **Event Related Potentials [ERPs]**
   1. [Pattern Visual Evoked Potentials](https://www2.le.ac.uk/departments/engineering/research/bioengineering/neuroengineering-lab/software): Dataset#5, 2 subjects for checkboard light pattern (oddball paradigm) recorded at O1 position.
   2. [Face vs. House Discrimination](https://purl.stanford.edu/xd109qh3109): 7 Epileptic subjects were presented with 50  grayscale stimulations each for Face and House pictures.
 For each subject, total 3 experimental runs were conducted resulting in 300 stimulations.
+  3. [Impedance Data](https://drive.google.com/drive/folders/0B3jfvN2T6iLMLWJMMVJMSXBqajg): 12 subjects for P300 task (Oddball paradigm) with 20% of rare stimuli.
+In total, there were 128 target stimuli and 512 standard stimuli.
+The dataset was collected in a way such that one recording contains different impedances in electrodes. [[Article]](https://static1.squarespace.com/static/5abefa62d274cb16de90e935/t/5ac6962a8a922d0b8b8be6a1/1522964012664/Kappenman+2010+Psychophys+Impedance.pdf)

 * **Resting State**
   1. [Resting State EEG Data](https://dataverse.tdl.org/dataverse/txstatecogelectro): 22 subjects, 72 EEG Channels for a resting task of 8 mins with 4 mins of eyes closed and 4 mins of eyes open. [[Article]](https://www.frontiersin.org/articles/10.3389/fnins.2017.00425)